Self Starter Offer Price in USD

 It felt uncomfortable—and still does, at times.
 I am constantly learning, and iterating what I do.
 I needed to learn that ‘no’ from a poor-fitting client (and you know they’re poor-fitting because they’re saying ‘no’) creates space for a right-fitting client.
 I had to ditch the concept of sales pages and create ‘filter in’ pages, instead.
 I needed to be OK changing my prices.
 I had to find ways to navigate risk.
 And a whole bunch of other stuff that feels scary and courageous and empowering at the same time.

-I have re-organized my work life to provide for my personal priorities:
+But over time, I have re-organized my work life to provide for my personal priorities:

 - having the money to live in a small home in a city I enjoy, pay bills each month without worry, pay my ‘extra’ health care bills, wear clothes by sustainable indie designers, buy organic food, keep educating myself, go to happy hour with my friends, and support organizations that matter to me